-- Nominations open May 1, 2018, and close July 27, 2018, 2 pm - Candidate Information Package will be available online and at Clerk's Office - Ensure you are qualified to be a candidate - Download forms from website (also available at Clerk's Office) - 1.
+- Nominations open May 2, 2022, and close on August 19, 2022, at 2 pm - Candidate Information Package will be available online and at the City Clerk's Office - Check the legislation to ensure you are eligible to be a candidate - Download forms from the website (also available at the Clerk's Office) - 1.
 Nomination Paper - 2.
 Access to Candidate Contact Information - 3.
 Council Declaration or Trustee Declaration - 4.
-Endorsement of Nomination, if applicable - Nomination fee - \$200 for Mayor, \$100 for other races - Cash, debit, certified cheque or money order accepted
+Endorsement of Nomination, if applicable